Semilinear wave equations on asymptotically de Sitter, Kerr-de Sitter and Minkowski spacetimes: Lorentzian scattering spaces

 Let

-be the `conjugated' b-wave operator (as in \cite[Section~4]{Ba13}), which is formally self-adjoint with respect to the density of the Lorentzian b-metric $\hat g=\rho^2 g$, further $L=\Box_{\hat g}-\gamma$, where $\gamma\in\CI(M)$ real valued.
-With\footnote{In the actual application of asymptotically Minkowski spaces, one can take $m$ to be a function on $M$ rather than $\Sb^*M$ by making it take constant values near $\overline{C_+}$, resp.\ $\overline{C_-}$, corresponding to the requirements at $\cR_+$, resp.\ $\cR_-$ below, and transitioning in between using a time function as in Theorem~\ref{thm:asymp-Mink-lin}, hypothesis (3), i.e.\ making $m$ of the form $F\circ\tilde\frakt$ for appropriate $F$.
-Since this simplifies some arguments below, we assume this whenever it is convenient.}
+be the `conjugated' b-wave operator (as in \cite[\S4]{Ba13}), which is formally self-adjoint with respect to the density of the Lorentzian b-metric $\wh g=\rho^2 g$, further $L=\Box_{\wh g}-\gamma$, where $\gamma\in\CI(M)$ is real valued.
+Let

+\begin{rmk} In the actual application of asymptotically Minkowski spaces, one can take $m$ to be a function on $M$ rather than $\Sb^*M$ by making it take constant values near $\overline{C_+}$, resp.\ $\overline{C_-}$, corresponding to the requirements at $\cR_+$, resp.\ $\cR_-$ below, and transitioning in between using a time function as in the discussion preceding Theorem~\ref{thm:asymp-Mink-lin}, i.e.\ making $m$ of the form $F\circ\wt\frakt$ for appropriate $F$.
+Since this simplifies some arguments below, we assume this whenever it is convenient. \end{rmk}